natansalgado/ecommerce/README.md

 > - POST: '/cart/add' - To add a product in the cart of the logged in user (needs a 'productId' and 'quantity').
 > - DELETE: '/cart/empty' - To empty the user cart.
 > - GET: '/cart/' - To get all the products in the cart.
+> - GET: '/cart/product/:id' - To get a specific product in the user cart.
 > Using a negative number in the quantity will remove the passed quantity.

 > HISTORICS: